Collect, recirculate and recycle

 Systems shift

-To transition to a circular fashion industry, we need to increase the rate of textile collection and sorting, develop automatic sorting technology and scale up local textile to textile recycling technology.
+Products can be designed for circularity, recycling or disassembly, but without adequate infrastructure or the right regulations it can be difficult to recover and recirculate them.
+We need to increase the rate of textile collection and sorting, develop automatic sorting technology and scale up local textile to textile recycling technology.
 To make this happen, we need a shift in policy.
 We have released a position paper on waste as a resource calling for a secondary raw materials market for textiles within the European Union (EU).
 We believe this can be achieved by:

 • Establishing an EU-wide harmonised Extended Producer Responsibility to enable efficient collecting, sorting and recycling across the EU.